-On March 27, President Trump signed the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act), which advances legislation intended to help Americans and businesses survive a public health and economic crisis due to COVID-19.
+On March 27, President Trump signed the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act), legislation intended to help Americans and businesses survive a public health and economic crisis due to COVID-19.
 This article provides a summary of key tax provisions in the CARES Act.

 Rebates and Other Individual Tax Provisions

 2020 Recovery Rebates for Individuals.
 Under the CARES Act, all U.S. residents with adjusted gross income of up to $75,000 ($112,500 for head of household and $150,000 for married individuals) who are not a dependent of another taxpayer and have a work-eligible social security number are eligible for a $1,200 rebate check ($2,400 for married individuals), plus an additional $500 per child.
 The rebate amount is reduced by $5 for each $100 that a taxpayer’s income exceeds the phase-out threshold.

 Special Rules for use of Retirement Funds.
 Individuals facing COVID-19-related challenges may withdraw funds up to $100,000 from their retirement plans without incurring the 10% early withdrawal penalty.
 In addition, income attributable to such distributions would be subject to tax over three years (unless the taxpayer elects otherwise), and the taxpayer may recontribute in an amount up to the distributed amount to an eligible retirement plan within three years without regard to that year’s cap on contributions.
 Eligible retirement plans include individual retirement accounts (IRAs), 401Ks and other qualified trusts, certain deferred compensation plans, and qualified annuities.